zowe/docs-site/docs/user-guide/install-zos.md

      The following guidelines apply.

      - Do not enclose the member name in quotes.
-     - The member name is not case-sensitive, but the `memberName` tag must be all lowercase.
+     - The member name is not case-sensitive, but the `memberName` tag is case-sensitive and must be written exactly as shown.
      - The member name must be a valid PDS member name in z/OS.
 If the member already exists, it will be overwritten.
      - If you omit the `memberName` tag or specify `memberName=`, the install script uses ZOWESVR.